npgsql/npgsql/doc/migration-3.0.md

   that can't be represented by the standard CLR types, use the standard ADO.NET `NpgsqlDataReader.GetProviderSpecificValue` or even better, the generic `NpgsqlDataReader.GetFieldValue<T>`.
+* Removed the feature where Npgsql automatically "dereferenced" a resultset of refcursors into multiple resultsets (this was used to emulate returning multiple resultsets from stored procedures).
 * Removed the AlwaysPrepare connection string parameter

 ## Other